fatiando/ensaio/README.rst

 * Only download and let the user load the data.
 This helps make tutorials and examples more easily extended to a user's own data.
 * Be fully backwards compatible.
 We achieve this by separating **data** versions from **Ensaio** versions.
-Major releases of the data get separate modules in Ensaio: `ensaio.v1`, `ensaio.v2`, etc. Major releases of Ensaio will be few and far between (if any).
+Data fetching functions allow you to choose any data version that is older than the version of Ensaio that's installed.
+Major releases of Ensaio will be few and far between (if any).

 Contacting Us
 -------------